tamirgen/Tic-Tac-Toe/README.md

 ![players names](https://github.com/tamirgen/Tic-Tac-Toe/blob/main/assests/images/ttt-ask-for-names.jpg?raw=true)

 - The board is printed to the termianl numbered 0-8.
-- An announcement will be made: "This is the current board,{name} please make a move 0-8\n')).
+- An announcement is printed: "This is the current board,{name} please make a move 0-8\n')).

 <br>